 Loan Extension Agreement – Prolongs the maturity date of the borrower’s loan; used when a borrower falls behind on payments.
 Interest still accrues during the interim.

 Payment Plan Agreement – Used for structuring the payment timeline a borrower will be required to follow when repaying a loan.

 Personal Loan Agreement – A general agreement used for lending money for a wide range of needs, such as a wedding, home renovation, or a vacation.

-Simple (1 page) Loan Agreement – A one (1) page loan agreement that remains fully useable and legally binding despite it’s short length.
+Simple (1 page) Loan Agreement – A one (1) page loan agreement that remains fully binding upon the parties but is significantly less dense and complex.

 Definition: A written contract that provides verifiable proof that money was loaned from one entity to another.

 A loan agreement is a document used to structure the terms and conditions of borrowed money.
 It establishes when (and for how long) the borrower needs to make payments on the loan.
 The contract can be used for principal-only loans (no interest) and many other types of lending.